OliveMedia/media-news-package/README.md

 # Installation
 * No need to add providers in config/app.php since laravel auto package discovery feature is added

-1. In order to install UserModule Package, just add the following to your composer.json  file in your laravel project and update the composer              installation project.
-Then run  composer update
+1. In order to install this Package, just add the following to your composer.json  file in your laravel project and update the composer

 # Usage